Charlie B. Tan

 prof_pic.png

 Hi there!
-I’m Charlie, a second-year DPhil Computer Science student at the University of Oxford.
-I’m interested in the overlap between generative modeling and unnormalized density sampling, particularly for scientific applications.
-My research is supervised by Prof Michael Bronstein, and funded by a Departmental Studentship.
+I’m Charlie, a third-year DPhil Computer Science student at the University of Oxford.
+I’m interested in learned samplers—generative methods for drawing samples from Boltzmann densities.
+My research is supervised by Prof. Michael Bronstein and Dr. Alex Tong.

 [name](dot)[surname]@cs.ox.ac.uk